Cardiology; Cardiovascular Disease; Internal Medicine

 Cardiology; Cardiovascular Disease; Interventional Cardiology

-I am an interventional and clinical cardiologist at the Buffalo VA Medical Center (Buffalo VAMC).
+I am an interventional and clinical cardiologist at the Buffalo VA Medical Center (Buffalo VAMC) after having been in private practice for over 25 years.
 The focus of my practice is the cardiac catheterization laboratory, though I also see outpatients in the cardiology clinic and perform inpatient clinical consultations in the hospital.
 I care for individuals with a spectrum of cardiovascular disease, including patients with stable coronary disease, acute coronary syndromes, valvular diseases and cardiomyopathies.
-I participate as a site investigator in multicenter clinical research trials.
+I participated as a site investigator in over 100 multicenter clinical research trials.
 My particular research interests are in studies of lipid management and preventive cardiology, intravascular ultrasound and plaque regression, critical care pathway development and application and outcomes research in the treatment of acute coronary syndromes.
-My current research involvement includes studies on lipid therapy using a PCSK9 inhibitor drug, HDL infusion therapy assessing for coronary artery atheroma regression by intravascular ultrasound, managing myocardial risk following non-cardiac surgery and assessing optimal treatment strategies for atrial fibrillation patients who have undergone coronary intervention and require a combination of antiplatelet and anticoagulation therapy.
-I am also involved in a supportive role with a study of novel antibiotic therapy.
-I enjoy teaching.
+My current research involvement includes studies on lipid therapy, novel congestive heart pharmacologic therapy and atrial fibrillation in cancer patients.
+I am also involved in a supportive role with a study of antibiotic therapy and the management of peripheral arterial disease.
+I enjoy teaching and have taught throughout my private practice career and continue at the VA.
 I teach cardiology fellows in the cardiac catheterization laboratory and in the cardiology clinic during initial cardiology consultations and follow-up outpatient care.
 I also teach fellows, medical residents and medical students during consultative rounds in the hospital.

 Cardiology; Clinical Cardiac Electrophysiology

-As a clinician actively involved in patient care, I see patients in my office at 1020 Youngs Road, suite 110 in suburban Amherst, as well as in Buffalo General Medical Center on the downtown Buffalo Niagara Medical Campus.
+As a clinician actively involved in patient care, I see patients in my office at 1020 Youngs Road, suite 110 in suburban Amherst, as well as in the Conventus Medical Office Building on the downtown Buffalo Niagara Medical Campus.
 My specialty is clinical cardiac electrophysiology, which is the field of cardiology that deals with arrhythmias and implantable devices, such as pacemakers and defibrillators.
 We have assembled a team of cardiac electrophysiologists who work closely together, so that patients who are evaluated for cardiac arrhythmias in our practice have access to state-of-the-art procedures such as catheter ablation and implantable cardiac electrical devices.
-I was personally involved in the development of national guidelines for patient care in the treatment of atrial fibrillation from 2004 to 2011.
+I was personally involved in the development of national guidelines for patient care in the treatment of atrial fibrillation from 2004 to 2011, and I am on the writing committee for the upcoming national guideline on ventricular arrhythmias and sudden cardiac death.
 As the chair of the Department of Medicine at the University at Buffalo, I am involved in the education of residents and fellows as well as clinical research, in addition to my administrative responsibilities.
 My research focus is electrophysiology and pacing, including implantable device therapy and clinical trials in atrial fibrillation.
 I am the principal investigator on a study of heart failure patients with atrioventricular block entitled the Block HF Trial, the results of which have recently been published in the New England Journal of Medicine.
-I have been involved in clinical trials for over 25 years which have led to close to 250 publications.
-I am a member of a number of prominent professional organizations, including the Association of University Cardiologists.
+I have been involved in clinical trials for over 25 years which have led to close to 300 publications.
+I am a member of a number of prominent professional organizations, and I am the current President of the Association of University Cardiologists.
 On a national level, I have held numerous national leadership roles, including serving as president of the Heart Rhythm Society.
 I have also chaired the American College of Cardiology’s Clinical Electrophysiology Committee and the Food and Drug Administration’s Circulatory System Devices Panel.
-I currently serve as associate editor of one of the key journals in the field of cardiac electrophysiology, Circulation: Arrhythmias and Electrophysiology.
+I currently serve as an associate editor of one of the key journals in the field of cardiology, the Journal of the American College of Cardiology.

 Cardiology; Cardiovascular Disease; Regulation of metabolism